Estate Planning Experience, Care & Respect

 Are Estate Documents Valid After Moving States?

-Generally, yes.
-Although your documents are typically still valid when you move to a new state, our legal professionals recommend consulting with an experienced estate planning attorney just to double-check.
+Most estate documents remain valid when you move to a new state, but you should consult with an experienced estate planning attorney to confirm they meet the current requirements in your new location.

 Can You Avoid Probate?